Mass Effect: Andromeda: Navigation and exploration

 In Mass Effect: Andromeda, the player explores the Heleus cluster of the Andromeda Galaxy by selecting destinations from the inside of a ship called Tempest.
 By having Ryder stand on the ship's bridge, the player is able to overlook the stars using a galaxy map and choose a navigation point.
-The game features five primary planets and over a dozen hub worlds that connect the player to various quests that can be completed, such as taking out hostile enemy bases or hideouts, scanning for objects with useful data, or completing loyalty missions for Ryder's squadmates.
+The game features five primary planets and over a dozen hub worlds that connect the player to various quests which can be completed, such as taking out hostile enemy bases or hideouts, scanning for objects with useful data, or finishing loyalty missions for Ryder's squadmates.
 As quests are completed, the player earns "Andromeda Viability Points", which allow for the waking of colonists from hibernation, and planets increase their "Viability Levels", which allow for the building of outposts.
-Each planet has a boss that the player may not be able to defeat at first and may need to revisit later once Ryder has sufficiently leveled up.
+Each planet has a boss that the player may not be able to defeat at first and might need to revisit later once Ryder has sufficiently leveled up.

 The game's primary planets have open world environments and can be traversed using the "Nomad", a six-wheeled, all-terrain vehicle.
 While driving the Nomad, the player has the ability to scan the planet's terrain for resources and then deploy mining drones to collect them.
 As new areas are explored, the player can find drop zones that serve as fast-travel points and allow for a loadout change.
 To aid the player in managing quests, the game automatically logs available missions in a journal where the player can select a single quest to make active, which is then marked on the game's user interface.
 Some planets have environmental hazards that must be accounted for, such as the planet Elaaden, where Ryder must avoid the heat to prevent taking damage.
 Over the course of the game, the player can find blueprints and resources that are used for crafting weapons and armor.
 All crafted items can be given customized names.

 One way that the player can move around the world is by jumping into the air using a jetpack.
-A compass at the top of the screen helps the player navigate around the map.
+A compass helps the player navigate around the map.
 Health bars and skill buttons at the bottom of the screen are used during combat.